New applicant FAQs

 I've been offered a half-board room, but I wanted self-catered, can I change?

-Each year the number of applicants for self-catered rooms is higher than the number of catered rooms that are available.
-This means that unfortunately, some people who have applied for self catered accommodation cannot be offered it.
-We are not able to move you to self catered accommodation at this stage because at this stage nearly all have been allocated.
+Each year the number of applicants for self-catered rooms is higher than the number of self-catered rooms that are available.
+This means that unfortunately, some people who have applied for self catered accommodation cannot be offered it, and will instead receive an offer for one of our half-board options.

 The room you have given me isn't suitable due to my health needs